kondo-lab/Edge-GPL/Graph_Lib_Sources/Readme.txt

             - Output: Status of the requested operation (success/fail).
 List of remaining edges.
             - Note: none
         CMD_DATA_CONCAT:
             - Function: Calls Depth-First Search to be run on another daemon with the supplied vertex as the root vertex.
 Receives list of traversed vertices and edges that are added to the current graph (if they are not already in the graph)
-            - Input: Vertex name and DFS host ip address.
+            - Input: Vertex name and DFS host IP address.
             - Output: Status of the requested operation (success/fail).
 Number of added edges.
-            - Note: The algorithm does not run if the supplied vertex does not exist in the DFS daemon or if the host ip does not exist.
+            - Note: The algorithm does not run if the supplied vertex does not exist in the DFS daemon or if the host IP does not exist.
         CMD_QUIT_BACKEND:
             - Function: Close both the client and the server.
             - Input: none